GreptimeTeam/docs/docs/reference/sql/explain.md

 EXPLAIN [ANALYZE] SELECT ...
 ```

-The `ANALYZE` clause will cause the statement to be actually executed and measure the time spent at each plan node and the total rows it outputs etc.
+The `ANALYZE` clause will execute the statement and measure time spent at each plan node and the total rows of the output etc.

 # Examples
 Explains the following query: